-Therefore, the site- and species-specific environmental evaluation required prior to the proposed EHEC field trial plot selection could identify the potential invasiveness of a specific EHEC proposed for establishment on an individual parcel of land.
-In general, the site-specific analysis could determine if the proposed EHEC is on a Federal or State Noxious Weed list; conduct a Weed Risk Assessment and climate matching analysis; and evaluate the potential of the EHEC to cross-pollinate with related species or other closely related taxa.
+Future site- and plant-specific environmental documentation, such as NEPA reviews, would be required prior to the proposed EHEC field trial plot selection.
+The environmental reviews may include a site-specific analysis to determine if the proposed EHEC is on a Federal or state noxious weed list; conduct a weed risk assessment and climate matching analysis; and evaluate the potential of the proposed EHEC to cross-pollinate with related species or other closely related taxa.